neanes/neanes/docs/guide/advanced.md

 ![Neume Toolbar Positioning Button](./images/guide-neume-positioning-dialog-1.png)

-You can move neumes by either clicking a drag handle (the small blue box near the neume) and moving the mouse, or by directly using the `Left` and `Top` input boxes.
+You can move neumes by either clicking a drag handle (the small blue box near the neume) and moving the mouse, or by editing the values in the `Left` and `Top` input boxes.

 - To move a neume **left**, **decrease** the `Left` number.
 - To move a neume **right**, **increase** the `Left` number.